 That’s not to say you won’t be able to connect with and build relationships online. far from it.
 Some of the best friendships I’ve got now are with people who I’ve met through my digital work.
 I’m able to chat with them daily and meetings over webchats are much faster than over coffee in the real world.

+Working from home isn’t everyone’s cup of tea.
+However, for some people, it really brings a sense of freedom and ownership to their career satisfaction.
 Ultimately, it boils down to the kind of person you are as to whether or not you’ll enjoy the challenge of working from home.
-I haven’t even touched upon the whole work-life balance aspects of this issue, because they’re another story entirely.
+I haven’t even touched upon the whole work-life balance aspects of that, because they’re another story entirely.

-For me, however, being able to be at home for Small-Me and work remotely has been a really positive thing.
-If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less present in her life as she’s grown up.
+For me, however, being able to be at home for my family and to be able to work remotely has been a really positive thing.
+If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less visibly present in my child’s life as she’s growing up.

-Although the financial stability of self-employment isn’t as set in stone as a regular job, I still think that working from home brings more positives than negatives into my life.
+Although the financial stability of self-employment isn’t as reliable as a regular job, I think that working from home brings more positives than negatives into my life.
 This won’t be the same for everyone.
 So again, make sure you consider your own personality and circumstances carefully.